shawngo/documentation/source/_docs/going-live.md

 ## Monitoring Services

-Consider enabling [New Relic Pro](/docs/new-relic) monitoring to non-intrusively track the performance of your site; this is one of the first places Pantheon will look when there are performance concerns.
+Consider enabling [New Relic Pro](/docs/new-relic) monitoring to non-intrusively track the performance and uptime of your site; this is one of the first places Pantheon will look when there are performance concerns.

 [Pingdom](https://www.pingdom.com/) can also be used as an additional monitoring service to create site alerts for non-cached pages.
 This will help you determine if your site's backend is actually down.